-No, it's important for you to talk about how your parent's Depression is affecting you.
+No, it's important for you to talk about how your parent's Schizophrenia is affecting you.
 Just make sure that the person you talk to is someone that you trust (and if possible, someone that your parent also trusts).
 Remember that you have nothing to be ashamed of.

-Did I cause my parent to have Depression?
+Did I cause my parent's Schizophrenia?

 No, absolutely not.
-Nothing you could do would cause your parents to have Depression.
-Depression is a medical illness of the brain, just like diabetes is a medical illness of the pancreas.
+Nothing you could do would cause your parent's Schizophrenia.
+Schizophrenia is a medical illness of the brain, just like diabetes is a medical illness of the pancreas.